GoodbyeKittyy/Macroeconomic-Variable-Demand-Forecasting-Using-Neural-Network-Prototype/README.md

 # Macroeconomic-Variable-Demand-Forecasting-Using-Neural-Network

-### This repository contains code for implementatoin of a research paper published in Journal of Mathematics and Statistics Studies.
+### This repository contains code for implementation of a research paper published in Journal of Mathematics and Statistics Studies.
 The article is available at the following link:
 https://al-kindipublisher.com/index.php/jmss/article/view/5598

 ## Abstract